-Vanpayar Curry With Coconut – Vanpayar Curry For Chapathi – Vanpayar Curry For Rice
+Vanpayar Curry With Coconut Gravy – Vanpayar Curry For Rice, Kanji (Kerala Rice Soup), Chapathi & Dosa

 If you cook the vanpayar of red cowpeas initially before adding the coconut gravy, don’t drain the water from the cooked cowpeas, as you need this water to make the gravy for the cowpeas curry in the vanpayar curry recipe.